Blog

 4. Multi-system compatibility is costly

-Upgrading between CTCS levels or adapting between CTCS and CBTC usually involves major mechanical redesign and cable changes.
+Upgrading between CTCS levels or adapting between CTCS and Communications-based train control (CBTC) usually involves major mechanical redesign and cable changes.

 5. Harsh mechanical environments require long-term stability